srvk/eesen-transcriber/README.md

 ##### Scoring

-Standard NIST sclite scoring is supported for data in .sph and .stm format via the `run-scored.sh` script.
+Standard NIST sclite scoring is supported for data in .sph and .stm format via the `run-scored.sh` and `run-scored-8k` scripts.

 ##### Models

 Also in `Makefile.options` are paths (in the VM) to the models used for decoding.
 If you create a new acoustic model (see Language Remodeling below), you will want to change this to point to your new model.
+A recent update provides models designed for 30ms frame sizes, resulting in much faster decoding.
+(3-7x real time, depending on configuration)

 ### Cleaning Up